codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't eggs have love?
-They will break up too soon.
+Why was Santa's little helper feeling depressed?
+Because he has low elf esteem.

 ## Daily Trivia

-Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
+What is known as &quot;the brain&quot; of the Computer?
- 1. Shopify
+ 1. Keyboard
- 2. Overstock
+ 2. Central Processing Unit
- 3. Amazon
+ 3. Graphics Processing Unit
- 4. eBay
+ 4. Motherboard

 <details>
   <summary>Answer</summary>
-  Amazon
+  Central Processing Unit
 </details>